-2.4 Assigning Reviewers
+3.4 Assigning Reviewers

-Please notify the Accreditation Coordinator and Operations Manager and Senior Governance Officer (OM) a couple weeks prior to the completion and uploading of your Self-Study Report and associated documents.
-In your notification, please indicate a general timeframe for your future site review and the minimum academic qualification requirement for a faculty member in your CYC program.
-The intent is to have the same reviewers who complete the submission review complete the site review and to assign at least one reviewer who meets your minimum faculty credential requirement.
+Please notify the Accreditation Coordinator and Operations Manager and Senior Governance Officer (OM) a couple of weeks prior to the completion and uploading of your Self-Study Report and associated documents.
+In your notification, please indicate a general timeframe for your future site review.
+The intent is to have the same reviewers who complete the submission review complete the site review.